UdayRathod/3-tier-aws-terraform-project/README.md

 5) To destroy everything Terraform created: terraform destroy

-6) To store the state file in cloud S3, deploy the backend folder code for s3 backend config and s3 bucket creation, you can run this folder    initially so the S3 bcuket is created & stores the state file and then deploy the rest of code.
+6) To store the state file in cloud S3, deploy the "backend" folder code for s3 backend config and s3 bucket creation, you can run "backend" folder initially so the S3 bucket is created & stores the state file and then deploy the rest of code.